arielccjr/Journal2025/README.txt

             : Slippery Slope: Assuming a small first step will lead to a chain of extreme events.
 “If we let students redo assignments, they’ll expect to retake exams,”
             : Ad Hominem: Attacking the person instead of the argument itself.
 “You shouldn’t listen to her because she’s not a scientist,”
-            : Appeal to Authority (Ad Verecundiam): Relying on an authority figure outside their area of expertise. ei. a celebrity endorses a health product, : Invalid syllogisms: A logical error occurs, ei.
-"All dogs are animals.
-All cats are animals.
-Therefore, all dogs are cats."
-    ~SYLLOGISM: A logical argument where a conclusion follows necessarily from two premises.
+            : Appeal to Authority (Ad Verecundiam): Relying on an authority figure outside their area of expertise. ei. a celebrity endorses a health product, ~SYLLOGISM: A logical argument where a conclusion follows necessarily from two premises.
         : It has three parts:
             : Major term: Found in the major premise and conclusion.
 "All mammals (Middle Term) are warm-blooded.
 (Major Premise)" All humans are mortal.
 (Universal and necessary premise)